kiramclean/blog/resources/blog/reading/2020-09-02-the-life-you-can-save.md

 ## Psychological insights

 Having made the case for why we should give more and demonstrated that it's possible without much impact to our own lives, let alone unreasonable hardship, Singer discusses the psychology of altruism.
-There are some interesting ways most people think that both explain why we're so often indifferent to far-away suffering and how we might change that.
+There are some interesting ways most people think that both explain why we're so often indifferent to far-away suffering and suggest how we might change that.

 For example, many studies show that people give more when they believe others are giving more, so we ought to publicise our giving in order to inspire others to join us.